LastBreach/Notes/CTF.md

 ### Pro Tip

 If you're going to do challenges, document them.
 Documentation is a vital part of penetration testing, and it requires practice just as everything else does.
 If you're looking for a good tool to take notes, I recommend ZIM desktop wiki.
 It's available for Mac/Linux/Windows.
 It automatically moves any screenshots you drag&drop into docs to the right location, so you won't loose your images when you move the notebooks folder.
 Also, it save a ton of time.
 Another suggestion was TiddlyWiki (web based), but I have no experience with it.
+For web based "wiki", my personal recommendation is [BookStack](www.bookstackapp.com).

 ## Other Sources